Read, understand and consent to the blog's DISCLAIMER here before proceeding to read the article

 - The declining market share of Copaxone due to newer, more efficacious products including Tecfidera.
 We think the decline could be precipitous in the coming years as the new orals take foothold.
 "The medical community considers Tecfidera effective and safe, on the basis of the clinical trials conducted in the past few years.
 It reduces attacks by 49 percent (compared with 20-30 percent for Copaxone), and its side effects are not severe."

 - Prospect of generic competition including Mylan.
 Please remember it was shocking to see Momenta's characterization patents did NOT hold in the lovenox case and Amphastar launched its product.
 Momenta went all the way to the supreme court in this case.
 The safe harbor provisions allowed Amphastar to copy processes in Momenta's lovenox characterization even during commercial manufacturing.
-This judgment in a sense quashed Momenta's perceived competitive advantage as a generic maker of complex products with IP to block further generic competition.
+This judgment , in our opinion, was pivotal to Momenta's valuation and quashed Momenta's perceived competitive advantage as a generic maker of complex products with IP to block further generic competition.
+While momenta spends years and millions of R&D dollars to get its 2 minutes of fame as being the First generic by making remarkable strides in characterization for complex molecules, in some sense, shareholders of Momenta are subsidizing the approval path for the future generic competitors that piggyback on MNTA's characterization technology/process (thanks to the supreme court verdict) that is largely put on public domain by FDA and get FDA approval subsequently in a few months/years.
 So we are inclined to speculate, that at best, Mylan could be a year or two away behind Momenta in its ANDA approval and Momenta could enjoy sole generic status for this very short period.

 - Momenta for 2013 projected that its net cash usage will average approximately $20 to $24m/quarter.
 As of March 31st, 2013 had $324m in cash.